This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Children with mixed cerebral palsy are also at risk of developing seizures, ranging from mild to severe.
 They also may have issues with swallowing, which could put them at risk for malnutrition.

-Mixed Cerebral Palsy Treatment
+Additional Mixed Cerebral Palsy Symptoms

 - Issues with social interaction and emotional health